 07582 099 750

 I'm a qualified, BACP registered and accredited counsellor with several years' experience.
-I've worked within institutional settings, charitable organisations and private practice.
-In addition to my practice at Clear Space in Southborough, I currently work at the Tunbridge Wells Counselling Centre where I am a senior counsellor, and provide counselling for students at Goldsmiths, University of London.
+I have worked within institutional settings, charitable organisations and private practice.
+In addition to my practice at Clear Space in Southborough, I currently work at the Tunbridge Wells Counselling Centre and provide counselling for students at Goldsmiths, University of London.

-I have experience of working with a wide variety of issues, including anxiety and depression, relationship issues, self-development and identity, stress, fertility issues and being affected by ill-health and pain, among others.
+I have experience of working with a wide variety of issues, including anxiety and depression, relationship issues, self-development and identity, stress, and being affected by abuse.

 As an accredited member of BACP, I am bound by their requirements for continuing professional development and their code for Good Practice in Counselling and Psychotherapy.
 I am fully insured and have clinical supervision in place for my practice.